 If you develop a macular hole you will probably notice changes in your central vision.
 These changes may range from only a slight worsening of central vision to a very noticeable decline, depending on the size and depth of your macular hole.
 As a macular hole develops, your vision will seem blurred and straight lines may look wavy and distorted, so that you have difficulty reading small print for example.
 You may even notice a small blank patch in the centre of your vision.

-If your ophthalmologist feels you need treatment for your macular hole, they may suggest either an injection or, more usually, an operation.
-Your ophthalmologist will advise you as to the best treatment for you.
+If your ophthalmologist feels you need treatment for your macular hole, they will usually suggest an operation to treat it.

 Surgery aims to improve your vision by closing the macula hole.
 There are two main stages to the treatment:

-It can take several months after surgery for the eye to fully recover and for someone to know ultimately how much vision they have re-gained.
-Most of the eye recovery and vision improvement occurs within the first 2-3 months after surgery.
+It can take several months after surgery for the eye to fully recover and for someone to know just how much vision they have re-gained.
+Most of the eye recovery and vision improvement occurs within the first three months after surgery.

-Macular hole surgery has a high success rate.
-All surgery carries some risk of complications, but with macular hole surgery, the risk rate is low and if a complication develops there are treatments available.
-For this reason it is rare for someone to lose vision following macular hole surgery due to complications.
+All surgery carries some risk of complications, and within macular hole surgery, if a complication develops, there are treatments available.
+For this reason, it is rare for someone to lose vision due to complications following macular hole surgery.
+However, your ophthalmologist will advise you on what the possible complications are and the chances of them happening to you.
 Complications from macular hole surgery include cataract, raised eye pressure, infection, retinal detachment and bleeding.

 It is unlikely that your vision will be good enough for you to safely drive while you have a gas bubble in your eye.
 While you are legally entitled to drive if the vision in your other eye is good enough to meet the driving standard, many ophthalmologists think that it’s unwise to do so while the bubble remains in your eye.
 Ask your ophthalmologist for advice about driving after your surgery.

-Usually, you will see your ophthalmologist about 2-3 weeks after the operation to check that your macular hole is healing.
-At this appointment, you can ask about returning to all your usual activities, depending on how your eye is recovering.
+You will usually see your ophthalmologist about two or three weeks after the operation to check that your macular hole is healing.
+At this appointment, you can ask about returning to all your usual activities, including your work, depending on how your eye is recovering.

 Most people will need to change their glasses at some point after their operation, usually when the gas bubble has completely gone about three months after surgery.
 Your ophthalmologist will be able to advise you as to when you can visit your optometrist (optician) for a new glasses prescription.